Gilmore Girls season 6

-The sixth season of Gilmore Girls, an American dramedy television series, began airing on September 13, 2005 on The WB television network.
+The sixth season of Gilmore Girls, an American comedy drama television series, began airing on September 13, 2005, on The WB.
 The season concluded on May 9, 2006, after 22 episodes.
-The season aired Tuesday nights at 8/7c.
-This was the final season to air on The WB, before the network and rival UPN merged to form The CW in the fall of 2006.
+The season aired Tuesdays at 8:00 pm.
+This was the final season to air on The WB, before the network and rival UPN merged to form The CW in September 2006.

 On March 22, 2006, The CW announced that the show was renewed for a seventh season.

 Overview

 The season picks up at the moment the fifth season ended, with Lorelai having just proposed to Luke.
 Luke accepts but they decide to delay the wedding until after she has reconciled with Rory.
 During the estrangement, Lorelai buys a dog and names it Paul Anka.
 Rory is given 300 hours of community service for the boat theft and Emily gets her a job in the office at the Daughters of the American Revolution.
 However, Rory begins to resent Emily's attempts to control her and after a visit from Jess, in which he argues with Rory about her decision to work for the DAR and her quitting Yale.
 Rory confronts Logan about her lifestyle and they decide to take a break.
 Rory then reconciles with Lorelai, moves back home, and returns to school.

 Doyle steps down as editor of The Yale Daily News and is replaced by Paris.
 The couple gets an apartment near the college and Rory moves into their spare room.
 However, Paris soon alienates the newsroom with her bullying style of leadership and is voted out, and Rory is chosen to replace her.
-Paris throws Rory out and she moves in with Logan, who Rory reconciliates with after reading a letter from Lorelai.
+Paris throws Rory out and she moves in with Logan, who Rory reconciles with after reading a letter from Lorelai.

-Rory and Logan break up, when Rory discovers Logan slept with other women during their break.
-Rory later decides to forgive him and they get back together, until Logan realizes Rory still isn't over the cheating and decides to do a stunt with the Life and Death Brigade.
-During this time, Rory visits Jess at his publishing company in Philadelphia, but leaves after kissing him in order to make Logan jealous.
-Rory and Logan begin dating again later in the season when Logan is injured during a Life and Death Brigade stunt and Rory nurses him during his convalescence.
+Rory and Logan fight when Rory discovers Logan slept with other women during their break, thinking they were not actually together anymore.
+Rory later decides to forgive him and they get back together, until Logan realizes Rory still is not over the cheating and decides to do a stunt with the Life and Death Brigade.
+During this time, Rory visits Jess at his publishing company in Philadelphia and the two share a kiss, but immediately stop and part ways on friendly terms for good once she realizes she in love with Logan and was just trying to get back at him.
+Rory and Logan then definitely make amends when he is injured during his Life and Death Brigade stunt and Rory nurses him during his convalescence.